 On a local level, states will have local Senates and Senators.
 These individuals are largely there to work on local issues for their districts.

 Gubernatorial.
 AKA the race for Governor.
 Each state has one governor.
 The current breakdown is 33 Republicans, 16 Democrats and 1 Independent (Alaska).
-Terms are 4 years for every one of the 50 states besides Vermont and New Hampshire where terms are 2 years.
+Terms are 4 years in each of the 50 states besides Vermont and New Hampshire where terms are 2 years.

 The map above was the breakdown of governors by political party in 2016.
 There will be 36 gubernatorial elections in 2018, as seen in the highlighted map below.